publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch41/schIV/m__us_usc_t50_s2453.md

  __Amendments__

     2013—Subsec. (b).
 [Pub.
-L. 113–66][/us/pl/113/66] substituted “five-fiscal-year” for “five-fiscal year” wherever appearing, redesignated par.
-(6) as (5) and struck out “National Nuclear Security” before “Administration” in subpar.
-(B), and struck out former par.
-(5) which read as follows: “A statement of proposed budget authority, estimated expenditures, and proposed appropriations necessary to support the programs required to implement the plan to transform the nuclear security enterprise under [section 2534 of this title][/us/usc/t50/s2534], together with a detailed description of how the funds identified for each program element specified pursuant to paragraph (1) in the budget for the Administration for each fiscal year during that five-fiscal-year period will help ensure that those programs are implemented.
-The statement shall assume year-to-year funding profiles that account for increases only for projected inflation.”
+L. 113–66, § 3145(f)(1)][/us/pl/113/66/s3145/f/1], substituted “five-fiscal-year” for “five-fiscal year” wherever appearing.

     Subsec. (b)(3).
 [Pub.
 L. 112–239, § 3132(d)(2)][/us/pl/112/239/s3132/d/2], substituted “[section 2522(a) of this title][/us/usc/t50/s2522/a]” for “section 3158 of the Strom Thurmond National Defense Authorization Act for Fiscal Year 1999 ([42 U.S.C.
 2121][/us/usc/t42/s2121] note)”.

     Subsec. (b)(5), (6).
+[Pub.
+L. 113–66, § 3145(f)(2)][/us/pl/113/66/s3145/f/2], (3), redesignated par.
+(6) as (5), struck out “National Nuclear Security” before “Administration” in subpar.
+(B), and struck out former par.
+(5) which read as follows: “A statement of proposed budget authority, estimated expenditures, and proposed appropriations necessary to support the programs required to implement the plan to transform the nuclear security enterprise under [section 2534 of this title][/us/usc/t50/s2534], together with a detailed description of how the funds identified for each program element specified pursuant to paragraph (1) in the budget for the Administration for each fiscal year during that five-fiscal-year period will help ensure that those programs are implemented.
+The statement shall assume year-to-year funding profiles that account for increases only for projected inflation.”

     [Pub.
 L. 112–239, § 3132(a)(1)][/us/pl/112/239/s3132/a/1], substituted “nuclear security enterprise” for “nuclear weapons complex” wherever appearing.

     2008—Subsec. (b)(6).
 [Pub.
 L. 110–181][/us/pl/110/181] added par.
 (6).